drivfe/pypcpp/README.md

 python pypcpp -r corsair vengeance --sort=speed -d # print the fastest RAMs
 ```

 To log in you have to set up your username and password.
-(This is needed if you want your setings such as 'include mail-in rebates' to affect the output):
+(This is needed if you want your settings such as 'include mail-in rebates' to affect the output):
 ```sh
 python pypcpp logininfo --user=USERHERE --pass=PASSHERE # set credentials
 python pypcpp logininfo # will output your credentials